0xhank/blockchain-developer-bootcamp-final-project/README.md

 ## Video Example of Game

-Watch the game at: https://www.youtube.com/watch?v=dQw4w9WgXcQ
+Watch the game at: https://youtu.be/B4P4yVkCcjE

-## Public Key for NFT
+## Public Key for NFT Certification
 0xA3E38e0b958924E078Cc0605CdC4A7f6671aEe84